BIOL 240 - Midterm 1

 What is the chemical movement called?

-What causes this to occur.
+What causes this to occur?

 Chemical movement is chemotaxis.
 Chemoreceptor proteins temporally sense changes in the [ ] of attractants or repellents.

+A random walk has alternative runs and tumbles resulting in no direction.
 Positive chemotaxis is prolonged runs that move a bacterium TOWARDS a chemical.
-Negative chemotaxis is prolonged runs that move a bacterium AWAY from a cell.
+Negative chemotaxis is prolonged runs that move a bacterium AWAY from a chemical.

 This occurs as flagella.